b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 ...

+### HARIHARA-ANANDA Aranya, S. ###

+* Harihara-Ananda Aranya, Swami \[Bengali: স্বামী হরিহরানন্দ অরণ্য ; IAST: svāmī harihara-ānanda araṇya; Hindi: स्वामी हरिहरानंद अरण्य ; IAST: svāmī harihara-ānanda araṇya] (comm.) & Mukerji, P.N. (trans.)
+(2000, 1999, 1981, 1977, 1963).
+'The Yoga Philosophy of Patanjali with Bhashvati'.
+With a 'Foreword' by Swami Dharmamegha Aranya dated 1963.
+With a 'Preface to the  First Edition by P.N.
+Mukerji dated 1963.
+With a 'Preface to the Fourth Edition' by Adinath Chatterjee dated 2000.
+(NB: First edition published in 1963.
+Second edition published in 1978 and revised and enlarged.
+Third edition of 1981 is further revised and enlarged.
+The 1999 edition was a reprint or imprint of the 1981 edition.
+The fourth edition published in 2000 is further enlarged.).
+Calcutta, West Bengal, India: University of Calcutta (on behalf of Kapil Math, Madhupur, Bihar).
+ISBN 8187594004.
+Source: https://archive.org/details/dli.calcutta.11267 (accessed: Thursday, July 31, 2025)

+**Purport:**<br>
+...

 ### HENRION-DOURCY, I. ###

 * Henrion-Dourcy, Isabelle (2017).
 'Studying the Tibetan Performing Arts: A Bibliographic Introduction (1986 - 2017)' (pp. 5 - 54) in the *Revue d’Etudes Tibétaines*, No. 40, Juillet \[French; English: July], 2017.